 A Node in a Machinations diagram can be in one of 4 different Trigger Modes:

 - Passive – can fire only in response to a trigger generated by another element

-- Interactive – fires only when the you click it during Play (not during Quick Plays)
+- Interactive – fires only when the you click it during Play (not during Batch Plays)

 - Automatic – fires every Step.
 All automatic Nodes fire simultaneously

 - On Enabling – fires only once, immediately after you click the Run button

 Interactive Nodes fire after being clicked when the next Step begins.
 This may make it seem as if the Node didn’t receive the input or that there’s a delay.